Lazzollin/dungeonOfTheFacha/README.md

       For more info on how to use cmd see [A Beginner's Guide To The Windows Command Line](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/)

-      Then, if you don't have [Node.js](https://nodejs.org/en/) installed, you should it's in the requirements
+      Then, if you don't have [Node.js](https://nodejs.org/en/) installed, you should, it's in the requirements

       Once you have [Node.js](https://nodejs.org/en/) installed, on cmd, go to the folder you created for the game and clone the repository like this: